 We mentioned drag briefly when talking about reel components and it is an especially important factor when you’re looking at fixed spool reels.
 There are two types of drag operation: rear drag or front drag.
 Rear drag is normally considered easier to operate because of its position on the back of the spool.
 However, it usually can’t withstand the force of a big fish and a reel with front drag is preferable in these conditions.
 Lots of reels will combine a front drag system with a ‘free-spool’ lever.
 These sit at the back of the reel and allow you to disengage the drag whilst the reel is at rest on the rod.
 This means that your fish can take line freely when they are hooked, usually ensuring a more positive hookset, and they allow you to engage the drag as soon as you require it.
-This is sometimes known as the baitrunner system.
-Most top end reels will offer a fast action drag, allowing you to crank on your drag quickly to target powerful fish.
+This is sometimes known as the baitrunner system or as a freespool reel.
+Most top-end reels will offer a fast action drag, allowing you to crank on your drag quickly to target powerful fish.

-All of these reels are size classified, usually with a four digit number: small reels are anything from 1,000 to 3,500, medium reels between 4,000 and 5,500 (ish), and large reels tend to exceed 6,000.
+All of these reels are size classified, usually with a four-digit number: small reels are anything from 1,000 to 3,500, medium reels between 4,000 and 5,500 (ish), and large reels tend to exceed 6,000.
 For most British carp fishing a mid to large size reel is normally appropriate, with anglers moving to reels of 10,000 or more when they choose a big pit for distance fishing.
 If you’re using your reel for predator fishing, particularly light rock fishing, then you’ll be looking at a significantly smaller reel.
-The size of rod you have will determine the size of reel you need (and vice-versa), and both of these will be determined by the style of fishing you want to do.
+The size of the rod you have will determine the size of the reel you need (and vice-versa), and both of these will be determined by the style of fishing you want to do.

 Multiplier reels are most often used in sea fishing reels – particularly for surf fishing from the shore.
 These are also known as baitcasters, or even overhead reels, and are popular for their gear line retrieve.
 This means that one turn of the handle results in multiple turns of the spool, which greatly aids with pulling in large fish over rough ground.
 It is also the only reel that is mounted on top of the rod, rather than underneath it.
 Multiplier reels are popular for use in sea fishing because of their ability to cast massive distances, enabling you to get out past the surf to the deeper waters.
 Their impressive cranking power is also preferable as it enables you to retrieve huge fish with relative ease.
-The one major drawback with multipliers is the ease with which they can bird’s nest.
-It for this reason that novice sea anglers tend to use fixed spool reels rather than multipliers, however, for the experienced angler (or the angler who is willing to take the time to learn) the benefits of the multiplier reel are astounding.
+The one major drawback with multipliers is the ease with which they can bird nest.
+It, for this reason, that novice sea anglers tend to use fixed spool reels rather than multipliers, however, for the experienced angler (or the angler who is willing to take the time to learn) the benefits of the multiplier reel are astounding.

 The multiplier reel is built on a caged structure, with the spool held completely inside the reel.
 The reel is operated on the one side by a handle and on the other with a braking system.
 You’re usually faced with the choice between centrifugal braking and magnetic braking.
 Centrifugal braking relies on a pin system and you can adjust the power of the brake by adding or removing pins.
 Magnetic breaking operates via the use of magnets around the spool and you can adjust the power of the brake by moving them closer to or further from your spool.
 Both of these have their benefits and downfalls, with much of your choice ultimately coming down to personal preference.
 You might find that your multiplier reel has a hybrid system that uses both centrifugal brake blocks and magnets.

 Multiplier reels come in a variety of sizes.
 These relate to the kind of fishing you’re going to be doing, with a small reel being suited to clean ground fishing and a larger reel the better option for rough ground retrieval.
 You’ll find that there are plenty of reels that will cope with both scenarios, too.
-Brands to look out for in this category include the likes of Abu Garcia, which is world renowned for producing multipliers at the cutting edge of technology, and Penn.
+Brands to look out for in this category include the likes of Abu Garcia, which is world-renowned for producing multipliers at the cutting edge of technology, and Penn.
 As always, Daiwa reels are present throughout the top end of the multiplier category.
 For cheaper reels, brands like Leeda offer lower budget options that still perform to a high level.
 You can expect to part with anything from £20 to £400 for a multiplier reel, with most anglers being content with reels around the £100 mark.
 In general, these reels are classified in the same way as fixed spool reels, but you will find that some brands break the mould.

-These two reel types are the most popular and are generally used across the disciplines.
+These two-reel types are the most popular and are generally used across the disciplines.
 The next two reels are much more specified in their usage and, as such, have a slightly more specific set of terminology to accompany them.

 As the name suggests, the centrepin reel rotates around a centre pin or spindle.
 This reel is very popular for coarse fishing, particularly those anglers looking to target the margins for heavy carp, as it is a lightweight setup that gives incredible feel.
 Most centrepin reels operate on a zero drag system, meaning that the angler has full control over the speed of their spool.
 Spool speed is controlled by the angler’s thumb, which leads to a very visceral angling experience.
-These reels also have the option of releasing line at a 90 degree angle from the spool.
+These reels also have the option of releasing line at a 90-degree angle from the spool.
 Centrepin reels are classified based on the diameter of their spool, which is usually written in terms of inches.

 Centrepin fishing isn’t necessarily the most popular form of coarse fishing but it is definitely one of the most exciting.
 If you’re a fan of trotting then a centrepin can give an exceptionally smooth performance to entice roach and chub.
 Another of the benefits of fishing with a centrepin is its exceptionally low maintenance.
 Unlike multipliers and fixed spool reels, which require intensive deconstruction to clean, you simply need to remove the drum, wipe clean, and apply a little oil to keep everything moving smoothly.

-If you want to invest in a top end centrepin that will last you a lifetime then you can’t go wrong with a J W Young reel.
+If you want to invest in a top-end centrepin that will last you a lifetime then you can’t go wrong with a J W Young reel.
 At the premier end, one of these reels can set you back almost £500 but the avid centrepin angler will tell you this cost is more than worth it.
 There’s no need to be parting with this kind of money, though, and you can find reels for as little as £20.

 Fly reels are similar in appearance to centrepin reels but they differ in a few key areas.
 Firstly, fly reels are equipped with a drag system, which not only prevents the spool overrun but also aids the angler when trying to reel in a hard fighting fish.
 They also release line in the traditional manner, rather than out of the side of the spool.
 These reels often operate on cassette systems and come supplied with multiple spools in order to allow you to spool up with multiple line types, picking the precise line that you need for the conditions on the bank.